-Identification: AT-01 Name: The IBAN of the account of the Originator Description: The Payment Account number (only the IBAN) of the Originator to be debited for the SCT Inst Instruction.
+Identification: AT-01 Name: The IBAN of the account of the Originator Description: The account number (only the IBAN) of the Originator to be debited for the Credit Transfer Instruction

 Identification: AT-02

 Name: The name of the Originator

-Description: The information should reflect the name of the Payment Account holder being debited.
+Description: The information should reflect the name of the account holder being debited

-Identification: AT-03 Name: The address of the Originator Description: The information should reflect the address of the Payment Account holder being debited.
+Identification: AT-03 Name: The address of the Originator Description: The information should reflect the address of the account holder being debited.
 Applies for DS-02: This attribute is only mandatory when the Originator Bank or the Beneficiary Bank is located in a non-EEA SEPA country or territory.

-Identification: AT-04 Name: The amount of the SCT Inst in euro Description: The amount contains two parts, the first is expressed in euro, and the second is expressed in euro cents.
-The first part must be larger than or equal to zero euro.
+Identification: AT-04 Name: The amount of the SEPA Credit Transfer in euro Description: The amount contains two parts, the first is expressed in euro, and the second is expressed in euro cents.
+The first part must be larger than or equal to zero euro, and equal to or not larger than 999.999.999 euro.
 The second part must be larger than or equal to zero euro cent, and smaller than or equal to 99 euro cents.
-The combined value must be lower or equal to the maximum defined in reference [14].
 The combined value of 0,00 euro (zero euro and zero euro cent) is not allowed.

-Identification: AT-05 Name: The Remittance Information sent by the Originator to the Beneficiary in the SCT Inst Instruction Description: A maximum of 140 characters for unstructured Remittance Information.
-The European Association of Corporate Treasurers (EACT) has developed a standard for formatting the contents of the unstructured Remittance Information.
+Identification: AT-05 Name: The Remittance Information sent by the Originator to the Beneficiary in the Credit Transfer Instruction Description: A maximum of 140 characters for unstructured Remittance Information The European Association of Corporate Treasurers (EACT) has developed a standard for formatting the contents of the unstructured remittance information.
 The standard specifies the elements enabling the automated payments processing between business partners.
-Further information on this standard can be found on the following website (reference [13]).
-The 140 characters unstructured Remittance Information should be used for storing the data elements described in the standard; OR structured Remittance Information of a maximum of 140 characters according to detailed rules to be defined.
-EPC recommends beneficiaries to adopt the ISO standard (reference [11]) for a 'Structured creditor reference to the remittance information' identified in the rulebook as 'structured creditor reference') as the preferred remittance data convention for identifying payment referring to a single invoice, to be part of the structured Remittance Information.
-When the Originator provides an SCT Inst Instruction with a Structured Creditor Reference, it is recommended that the Originator Bank checks the correctness of the Structured Creditor Reference at the point of capture by the Originator.
+Further information on this standard can be found on the following EACT website (reference [14]).
+The 140 characters unstructured Remittance Information should be used for storing the data elements described in the standard.
+OR structured Remittance Information of a maximum of 140 characters according to detailed rules to be defined.
+EPC recommends beneficiaries to adopt the ISO standard (reference [12]) for a 'Structured creditor reference to the remittance information' identified in the rulebook as 'structured creditor reference' as the preferred remittance data convention for identifying payment referring to a single invoice, to be part of the structured remittance information.
+When the Originator provides a Structured Creditor Reference with a Credit Transfer Instruction, it is recommended that the Originator Bank checks the correctness of the Structured Creditor Reference at the point of capture by the Originator.

 Identification: AT-06

 Name: The BIC code of the Originator Bank

-Description: See Chapter 7.
+Description: See Chapter 7

-Identification: AT-07 Name: The Requested Execution Date of the SCT Inst Instruction Description: This date corresponds with a date requested by an Originator for commencing the execution of the SCT Inst Instruction as described in section 4.2.1.
+Identification: AT-07 Name: The Requested Execution Date of the SEPA Credit Transfer Instruction Description: This date corresponds with a date requested by an Originator for commencing the execution of the Credit Transfer Instruction as described in section 4.2.1.

-Identification: AT-08 Name: The name of the Originator Reference Party Description: The name of a person in relation to whom an Originator makes a payment.
-The Originator Reference Party is a person on behalf of or in connection with whom the Originator purports to make a payment.
-Reference in any payment instruction to an Originator Reference Party does not imply that such party is an Originator or otherwise a payer, or is contractually obliged or entitled in connection with any payment obligation.
+Identification: AT-08 Name: The name of the Originator Reference Party Description: The name of a person in relation to whom an Originator makes a payment The Originator Reference Party is a person on behalf of or in connection with whom the Originator purports to make a payment Reference in any payment instruction to an Originator Reference Party does not imply that such party is an Originator or otherwise a payer, or is contractually obliged or entitled in connection with any payment obligation

-Identification: AT-09 Name: The identification code of the Originator Reference Party Description: A code supplied by the Originator and to be delivered unaltered to the Beneficiary.
+Identification: AT-09 Name: The identification code of the Originator Reference Party Description: A code supplied by the Originator and to be delivered unaltered to the Beneficiary

 Identification: AT-10

 Name: The Originator identification code

-Description: A code supplied by the Originator and to be delivered unaltered to the Beneficiary.
+Description: A code supplied by the Originator and to be delivered unaltered to the Beneficiary